 as an example, brushes that are designed to be impactful with pigments will use a hair blend that's more similar in profile to type 2 (Sokoho), while brushes that are designed to be airy with lighter application will use a hair blend that's similar in profile to type 3 (Saikoho).

-do your brushes work for all eye shapes such as the hooded eye?
+do your brushes work for all eye shapes?▼

-brush 01, 02 and 03 are optimized to work with all eye shapes, while brush 14 in particular has been specifically calibrated for the hooded eye.
+brush 01, 02 and 03 are optimized to work with all eye shapes, while brush 13 and 14 have been specifically calibrated for the hooded eye.

 in terms of overall effectiveness, we recommend having multiple brushes like brush 01 as its shape has been the most compatible with hooded eyes and monolids.

-brush 15 and 16 on the other hand are designed for larger lid spaces.
+brush 16 on the other hand is designed for larger lid spaces.